lotabout/skim/README.md

 You could put it in your `.bashrc` or `.zshrc` if you like it to be default.

-## Some files are not shown in vim plugin
+## Some files are not shown in Vim plugin

-If you use the vim plugin and execute the `:SK` command, you might find some of your files not shown.
+If you use the Vim plugin and execute the `:SK` command, you might find some of your files not shown.

-As described in [#3](https://github.com/lotabout/skim/issues/3), in the vim plugin, `SKIM_DEFAULT_COMMAND` is set to the command by default:
+As described in [#3](https://github.com/lotabout/skim/issues/3), in the Vim plugin, `SKIM_DEFAULT_COMMAND` is set to the command by default:

 ```